verlenmot/weather-project/architecture-documentation/architecture-choices.md

 ## Dashboard

-I first thought of using Power BI as dashboard.
+I thought about using Power BI, Azure Managed Grafana and Grafana Cloud for dashboards.
-However, due to complexity and integration with Fabric I replaced it with Grafana.
-This reduces the complexity.
-Change to Power BI again, but without terraform.
+I opted for Azure Databricks Dashboards as it is the least complex option and pairs well with Terraform.